vaarigupta/LearnITGirl_CodeChat/README.md

  -  Start  learning Spring Boot

 **week 5**
-- Learn basics of spring boot
+- Key points to focus while learning spring boot :-
+1. Learn how to implement authentication
--  How to integrate Angular6 with Spring boot
+2. How to integrate Angular6 with Spring boot
+- Learn MySQL to add Database
+- Start Making and setting up authentication page
-- Integrate Code Editor in angular
+- Save user details in the database

 **week 6**
-- Start Making and setting up authentication
-- Save user details in the database
 - Complete Authentication
 - Work on User Profile -
 - Implement Create and Join a session functionality